Recruiters Share Their Top Priorities for 2021

 Between sudden hiring slowdowns and ramp-ups, the meteoric rise of remote work, and a heightened emphasis on diversity, the world of talent acquisition underwent some major changes in 2020 that are still creating ripples today.

 To find out exactly how the role of the recruiter has evolved, John Vlastelica and his team at Recruiting Toolbox recently posed a question to their networks: “What are your priorities for 2021 and how do those compare to 2020?”
-The responses indicate that while many of the trends that defined the previous year have carried over into 2021, companies are no longer in reactive mode and are instead putting long-term strategies in place.
+The responses indicate that while many of the trends in recruiting that defined the previous year have carried over into 2021, companies are no longer in reactive mode and are instead putting long-term strategies in place.

 Here are a few core priorities that emerged from the discussion: